-The Ministerial Order of Arts and Letters was created on 2 May 1957 (Decree No. 57-549 of 2 May 1957 establishing the Order of Arts and Letters).
-He reports to the Minister in charge of Culture, the latter deciding sovereign appointments after having read the opinions issued by the Council of the Order of Arts and Letters.
+The Ministerial Order of Arts and Letters was created on May 2, 1957 (Decree No. 57-549 of May 2, 1957 establishing the Order of Arts and Letters).
+It reports to the Minister responsible for Culture, who decides on the appointments after reviewing the opinions issued by the Conseil de l'ordre des Arts et des Lettres.

-After the two national orders (the Order of the Legion of Honour and the National Order of Merit), it is one of the four ministerial orders - with the Order of Academic Palms (founded 1808), the Order of Agricultural Merit (founded 1883) and the Order of Maritime Merit (founded 1930) - was maintained after the creation in 1963 by General de Gaulle of the Ordre National du Mérite, which brought together most of the ministerial orders.
+After the two national orders (the Order of the Legion of Honour and the National Order of Merit), it is one of the four ministerial orders - with the Order of Academic Palms (founded in 1808), the Order of Agricultural Merit (founded in 1883) and the Order of Maritime Merit (founded in 1930) - was maintained after the creation, in 1963, by General de Gaulle, of the National Order of Merit bringing together most of the ministerial orders.

-The conditions of award, defined by Order in Council, state that “This order is intended to reward those who have distinguished themselves by their creations in the artistic or literary field or by the contribution they have made to the influence of the Arts and Letters in France and in the world.”
+The terms of the award, as defined by Order in Council, state that “this order is intended to reward those who have distinguished themselves by their creations in the artistic or literary field or by the contribution they have made to the influence of the arts and letters in France and in the world.”

 The order consists of three ranks (Knight, Officer and Commander).
-To be appointed to the rank of knight, one must be at least thirty years old and enjoy his civil rights.
+To be appointed to the rank of knight, one must be at least thirty years old and enjoy one’s civil rights.

 There are three promotions per year:

 For the French: 2 promotions (January and July)

 Contingent of 50 commanders, 140 officers, 450 knights.

 Mandatory referral to the Ministry of Foreign and European Affairs.